wisorlab/matlab-pipeline/README.md

 This module contains nothing more than symbolic links to the other three major modules:
-  - Data-Stream-Processing
+  - Data-Stream-Processing - for working with whole data trains
-  - Epoch-Based-Processing
+  - Epoch-Based-Processing - for analyzing segments of data trains
-  - Matlab
+  - Matlab - for general matlab workspace utilities and functions

-The purpose of this repository is to make it easier to download, modify and update the Matlab pipeline holistically.
+The purpose of this repository is to make it easier to download, modify and update the Matlab pipeline in a more holistic manner, while still maintaining the module's independence.

 ## Usage